awslabs/aws-c-s3/benchmarks/README.md

 The stack deploys dashboard and all the other resources for Benchmarks-stack.
 It will deploy a cloudwatch event to trigger the Benchmarks-stack running daily and clean it up after each test.
 Usually, user will need to manually deploy this stack by following steps:

 * `npm run build`   compile typescript to js
-* `cdk deploy`      deploy this stack to your default AWS account/region
+* `cdk deploy`      deploy this stack to your default AWS account/region (Use aws cli to setup the default AWS account via `aws configure`)

 ### Benchmarks-stack